This article covers all the parts of a forklift and their functions.

 Levers

-Forklifts have 3 basic hydraulic control levers:
+Forklifts typically have three main hydraulic control levers:

 Gauges